Proven-Paradox/shaper-system/Handbook.md

 * **Ranged** - Abilities which focus on doing accurate physical attacks from a distance.
 These can be longbows, crossbows, sniper rifles, throwing knives, launched quills, or any other projectile you like.
 * **Scan** - Abilities that focus on finding information about enemies, often in covert ways, and gaining advantages from that knowledge.
 * **Terrain** - Abilities that change the battlefield, generally to limit what enemies are able to do.
 Note that Terrain abilities are not normally able to be dispelled after casting and may hinder allies as much as they hinder enemies.
-* **Ward** - Abilities that shield allies from specific elements.
-Wards will be explained in greater detail below.
 * **Skilled** - Abilities which focus on movement or striking multiple times.
 This can be self-taught street fighting or the result of years of training in a monastery, and anything in between.

 ## Ability Keywords